top of page

 A second option is Hotel am Steinplatz, located near the Tiergarten at Steinplatz 4.
 This boutique property is the ideal mix of classic and contemporary, with original Moorish arches and floral embellishments inspiring the glamorous 1920s style interiors.
 Offering flat screen TVs, the modern rooms have super comfy beds, iPod docks, complimentary WiFi, plus minibars and balconies.
 Added perks include a rooftop spa, a stylish restaurant with an open kitchen and an excellent bar that was crowned 'hotel bar of the year' in 2016 and 2017.

 Berlin has a vibrant culture, fascinating history, excellent cuisine and amazing art.
-It treated me very well and I look forward to returning.
+It treated me well and I look forward to returning.
 Danke schon Berlin.

 bottom of page